OSI model: Programming interfaces

 Neither the OSI Reference Model, nor any OSI protocol specifications, outline any programming interfaces, other than deliberately abstract service descriptions.
 Protocol specifications define a methodology for communication between peers, but the software interfaces are implementation-specific.

 For example, the Network Driver Interface Specification (NDIS) and Open Data-Link Interface (ODI) are interfaces between the media (layer 2) and the network protocol (layer 3).

 Comparison to other networking suites

 The table below presents a list of OSI layers, the original OSI protocols, and some approximate modern matches.
-It is very important to note that this correspondence is rough: the OSI model contains idiosyncrasies not found in later systems such as the IP stack in modern Internet.
+This correspondence is rough: the OSI model contains idiosyncrasies not found in later systems such as the IP stack in modern Internet.

 Comparison with TCP/IP model

 The design of protocols in the TCP/IP model of the Internet does not concern itself with strict hierarchical encapsulation and layering. contains a section entitled "Layering considered harmful".
 TCP/IP does recognize four broad layers of functionality which are derived from the operating scope of their contained protocols: the scope of the software application; the host-to-host transport path; the internetworking range; and the scope of the direct links to other nodes on the local network.

 Despite using a different concept for layering than the OSI model, these layers are often compared with the OSI layering scheme in the following manner: